hirakpatel81/react-bootstrap-formik/README.md

 # Reusable React-Bootstrap form contrlos with Formik and Yup
-This are simple reusable react-bootrsap form controls validated using formik and yup.
+These are simple reusable react-bootrsap form controls validated using formik and yup.
 These controls are also applied bootstrap error styles.

 ## How to use
   - Create a react project using [Create React App](https://github.com/facebook/create-react-app)